Sister Sadie (band)

-They have released four full length albums as a group: Sister Sadie (2016), Sister Sadie II (2018), No Fear (2024), and All Will Be Will (2025), earning two Grammy Award for Best Bluegrass Album nominations.
+They have released four full-length albums as a group: Sister Sadie (2016), Sister Sadie II (2018), No Fear (2024), and All Will Be Will (2025), earning two Grammy Award for Best Bluegrass Album nominations.
 The group won IBMA Vocal Group of the Year for three consecutive years in 2019, 2020, and 2021 and IBMA Entertainer of the Year in 2020, making them the first all-female group to win that award.
 Deanie Richardson has also won two Fiddle Player of the Year awards in 2020 and 2024, and Jaelee Roberts received the Female Vocalist of the Year award in 2024.

 History

-Background (2012-2015)
+Background (2012–2015)

 Sister Sadie played together for the first time in December 2012 at the Station Inn in Nashville for what was supposed to be one night only.
 Longtime friends Deanie Richardson, Tina Adair, Dale Ann Bradley, Gena Britt, and Beth Lawrence were already established musicians and members of the bluegrass scene with their own musical projects.
-Richardson is a fiddler who has played with Bob Seger, the Chieftans, Vince Gill, & Patty Loveless.
+Richardson is a fiddler who has played with Bob Seger, the Chieftains, Vince Gill, & Patty Loveless.
 Vocalist and mandolin player Adair has fronted her family band The Adairs for over 20 years and signed her first record deal when she was 17.
 Britt is a banjo player who was a founding member of The Daughters of Bluegrass and has been a part of the bands New Vintage, Alecia Nugent, Petticoat Junction, Lou Reid & Carolina, and Alan Bibey & Grasstowne, as well as in her own band The Gena Britt Band.
 Bassist Lawrence played with the Stevens Sisters, Mark Newton, Alecia Nugent, and in Britt’s band.
 Singer and guitarist Dale Ann Bradley is a five-time IBMA “Female Vocalist of the Year” winner as well as a member of the Kentucky Hall of Fame.
 Together, the five friends formed the “supergroup”.
 Richardson said, “We’ve known each other our whole lives, and it was just a magical thing from the first downbeat at rehearsal, before we even went up there.”

 After their first gig, the group received calls to play more shows and eventually decided to come together as a band, albeit a side project.
 The idea was to get together and play music whenever they had time and let things develop naturally.
 The name of the band “Sister Sadie” was inspired by the Tony Rice song “Little Sadie” as well as by the fact that the members felt like sisters.

-Sister Sadie (2016-2017)
+Sister Sadie (2016–2017)

 On June 3, 2016 the band released their debut self-titled album Sister Sadie on Pinecastle Records.
 It reached #4 on the Billboard Bluegrass Album charts.
 The twelve-song album consists of a combination of covers and originals, with four of the five members taking turns singing lead on the tracks.
 It received positive reviews.
 The single “Unholy Water” was written by Richardson and Bill Tennyson and is sung by Bradley from the perspective of a jug of moonshine.